How to save money on household bills

 Full Fact (a fact-checking charity) found that households paid £883 more for energy in 2016 than in 2010, assuming they used the same amount of gas and electricity, and taking inflation into account.

-A word of caution, looking for the cheapest rate may not actually be the best deal for your situation.
+A word of caution, before we start.
+Looking for the cheapest rate may not actually be the best deal for your situation.

 For example, if you use your landline frequently then getting a great deal on broadband only, could mean you pay for calls, which you might get for free with another supplier or different package.